mattvryan/mattvryan.github.io/_posts/2017-12-11-NCAA-bowl-game-picks.md

 ### Rose Bowl - Georgia vs Oklahoma
 **ESPN Pick** Oklahoma<br>
 **My Pick** Oklahoma<br>
-I know, never pick against the SEC, unless the other team has the Heisman Trophy winner (I'm making assumptions here but I feel pretty safe).
+I know, never pick against the SEC, unless the other team has the Heisman Trophy winner.
 Georgia has a great defense, but I don't know if they can stop Baker Mayfield.
 I may regret this one though.

 ### Sugar Bowl - Clemson vs Alabama
 **ESPN Pick** Clemson<br>